 Exhausts are generally made of mild steel, at least in OE specification.
-Being on the bottom of the car, they get hammered by rad salt, water, grit and dirt so over time they corrode and fail.
+Being on the bottom of the car, they get hammered by road salt, water, grit and dirt, so eventually corrode and fail.
 Then you need to fit a new one because if you don’t, your car will sound like a tractor and it will fail its MOT.

 Exhausts are not difficult to change.
 It’s a pain, because you need to get the car up in the air (but we’ve done a guide on that), and you have to work on your back, on the floor.
 But that’s it.
 Much like the brakes, you can change an exhaust with a basic set of spanners.

 You can buy new exhausts online for a fraction of what a garage will charge, and you can swap a complete system in an hour.
 Just don’t forget to use exhaust paste in the joins of your new exhaust, so as to avoid any blowing once it’s all fitted up.
 And also, use new rubbers – never mount a new exhaust on old ones, they’ll just break.

 Some people treat spark plugs like some sort of nitro-glycerine that should only be touched by trained professionals, which is weird because they’re about the simplest thing to change.
 You literally need one socket (a spark plug socket, with a rubber insert to help prevent damage), and that’s it.